Project Steering Committee¶

 A new PSC member can be nominated at any time.
 Voting for a new PSC is done by current active PSC members.
 There is no hard limit to the number of PSC members, but we want a relatively active PSC.
 PSC nominations are generally given in recognition to very significant contributions to the project.
 Membership is open to non-technical people, for example if someone is to make huge advances to the documentation or marketing of GeoServer, for example.

 Since we demand a fairly active PSC we expect turnover may be high compared to other projects, so initially we will aim to keep it around 7 PSC members.
 But given sufficient reason we will expand that.

 Nominated PSC members must recieve a majority of +1 vote’s from the PSC, and no -1’s.

 PSC Chair is nominated following the same procedures as PSC members.

-If you find you cannot make meetings for a month or two, by all means step aside.
+If you find you cannot make meetings for a month or two, or have been unable to vote on proposals, by all means step aside.
 Thank you so much for your time, if you want to groom a successor and then nominate them that is cool, but the nomination process still applies.

 If we do not hear from you for six months we will assume you lost, send out a search party and nominate your replacement.

 That is to say, status on PSC is lost if not active at all in a two month period of time.
 Of course you can come back on to the PSC if you become active again, but a new nomination procedure will be needed.